 The total length of Germany’s gas grid is 511,000 km.
-The pipelines which go to make up the gas grid are essential for transporting and distributing natural gas.
+The pipelines which make up the gas grid are essential for transporting and distributing natural gas.
 They enable widely varying quantities of gas to be delivered safely over long distances.
 Considerable amounts of gas are transported across Germany to other EU states.

-Playing safe with the gas supply
+Playing safely with the gas supply

-Trade and regulation of the gas market
+Gas trade and regulation of the gas market